 2023 HKWC Anthology

-I took part in my first lit fest last weekend reading an excerpt from my absurdist short story Shitstorm at the 2021 Hong Kong International Literary Festival!
-Shitstorm is one of many short stories and poems published by the Hong Kong Writers Circle in their 2021 anthology After The Storm.
+I had an absolute blast taking part in my first lit fest last weekend reading an excerpt from my absurdist short story Shitstorm at the 2021 Hong Kong International Literary Festival!
+Shitstorm is one of many short stories published by the Hong Kong Writers Circle in their 2021 anthology After The Storm.

-Thanks to Hong Kong Buzz for their little plug of the event and to the Writers Circle for introducing me to some of the best people in Hong Kong and making it all happen!
+The book is now available to buy in paperback and as an e-book on Amazon, in Bookazine and (from next Friday) Kidnapped in Sai Kung!
+Thanks to Hong Kong Buzz for their cheeky little plug and to the Writers Circle for introducing me to some of the best people in Hong Kong!
 If you’d like to join our Circle, click here!
 And if you’d like to support the HK Lit Fest by sponsoring an event or becoming a patron, click here!

 When you really don’t trust the people you’re with (or just forget to remove your mask!)